The EdTech List

 Kore Stools – Kids need to move.
 Wiggling, fidgeting, and the like help students concentrate.
 Additionally, stools are much easier to move and don’t take up a lot of space.
 The problem is, active seating is ridiculously expensive.
 Kore Stools were a nice combination of price and quality.
 Teen sized is perfect for middle school students.

-KI Grazie Cafe Stools – We wanted to create second and third spaces in the Innovation Lab.
+KI Grazie Cafe Stools – We wanted to create second and third spaces in our makerspace.
 We purchased some cafe stools from KI so students could work on top of the book cases in the library in small groups.
 Awesome quality.

 In The Classroom